drPod/CCDC-Website-Integrity-Script/CCDC_DELIVERABLE.md

 ## EXECUTIVE SUMMARY

-In response to the increasing threat of website defacement attacks targeting our organization, the Blue Team has developed and deployed an automated file integrity monitoring system.
-This solution provides real-time detection of unauthorized modifications to critical web server files using SHA-256 cryptographic hashing and syslog alerting.
+In response to the increasing threat of website defacement attacks targeting our organization, the Blue Team has developed and deployed an automated file integrity monitoring system for **both Linux and Windows platforms**.
+This cross-platform solution provides real-time detection of unauthorized modifications to critical web server files using SHA-256 cryptographic hashing and comprehensive logging/alerting.

 **Key Capabilities:**
+- **Cross-Platform Support**: Linux (Ubuntu/Debian) and Windows (Server 2016+)
 - Detects file modifications within 5 minutes
-- Monitors web content, configuration files, and htaccess files
+- Monitors web content, configuration files, and access control files
-- Tamper-resistant design with root-only access and immutable attributes
+- Tamper-resistant design with administrator-only access
-- Automated scanning via systemd timer or cron
+- Automated scanning via systemd timer (Linux) or Task Scheduler (Windows)
-- Real-time alerting through syslog integration
+- Real-time alerting through syslog (Linux) or Windows Event Log (Windows)
+- Ready for SIEM integration on both platforms

 ---